ShaiFisher1/AdvancedProgramming2/README.md

 ## About
 We created a Web client Using HTML, JavaScript, React, CSS.\
-The project has Registration screen, Login screen, and a Chat screen.
+The project has Registration screen, Login screen, and a Chat screen.\
+the project uses react-router and react-bootstrap packages.

 ## Dependencies
-* to do
+* Download Node.js : https://nodejs.org/en/ which includes NPM (a package manager for NODE.
+Js) and will be installed\
+  on your computer when you install Node.js.
-* to do
+* to do?
-* to do
+* to do?

 ## Instructions